Skip to main content

 Perhaps just as important as the numbers on the scale, on the clock, on the Olympic plate, are the words on the tongue, the phrase embedded in the mind, and the response the limbic system has to this unity of mind and body.

-[For additional Training Ideas and Drills with intent see the ESP RAW Subscription Service.]
+[For additional Training Ideas and Drills with intent see our Store.

 Comments